Skip to content

 • Opt-in bodies: Use include_bodies=true to include request/response bodies in execution results

-OAuth Scope Required: Read data connectors (read-only) or Read and write data connectors (create/delete)
+OAuth Scope Required: Read data connectors (read-only) or Read and write data connectors (create/update/delete)

 For complete documentation and examples, see the Data Connectors API Reference.